swiftlang/swift-evolution/proposals/0302-concurrent-value-and-concurrent-closures.md

 * Changes from the second review:
   * Renamed `@sendable` to `@Sendable`, per review feedback and Core Team decision.
+  * Add a future direction on marker protocols as custom attributes.
   * Removed "Swift Concurrency 1.0" and "2.0" discussion in Alternatives Considered.
 * Changes from the first review
   * Renamed `ConcurrentValue` to `Sendable` and `@concurrent` to `@sendable`.